-College of Education Cell Phone/Electronic Paging Device Policy: Cell phones, pagers, and other electronic devices are to be turned off during class time.
-Once again, the professor may impose consequences for rule infractions.
+Cell Phone/Electronic Paging Device Policy: Cell phones, pagers, and other electronic devices are to be turned off during class time.
+They are not to be in sight.

-Class Schedule: A calendar of class session topics, reading assignments, and due dates is posted on BLACKBOARD.
+Class Schedule/Calendar: A calendar of class session topics, reading assignments, and due dates is posted on BLACKBOARD.